dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 The one requirement for externally referenced data from the perspective of this document, is proof of integrety of that data.

 Using the above described approach for redaction and appending of data, we can reduce the security operations on a vCon to signing and encryption.
-Two approached to signing are needed as we have data, in JSON format, that is contained within the vCon and may have data (typically media and file formats, often binary) not contained, inline in the vCon, that is externally referenced.
+Two approaches to signing are needed as we have data, in JSON format, that is contained within the vCon and may have data (typically media and file formats, often binary) not contained, inline in the vCon, that is externally referenced.

 Externally referenced data will be "signed" using [SHA-512] hash which along with the URL of the externally referenced data is included in the vCon.
 [SHA-512] was chosen due to the relatively low cost to generate and verify the signature for what could be very large externally referenced media files.